christopher-wolff-zz/spoiler-detection/README.txt

 Although an argument may be that we would get only positive reviews — this is not true.
 We are collecting data from the top 100 most rated movies, not the top 100 movies.
 Furthermore, we are collecting data from the top 25 most helpful reviews.
 This means that users voted “yes, this review was helpful” or “no, this review wasn’t helpful”.
 This means that regardless if the review was positive or negative people could still rate it helpful or not.

-Where from?
+Licensing:
-This data is made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://www.opendatacommons.org/licenses/pddl/1.0/
+We plan to release this data under the Public Domain Dedication and License v1.0 whose full text can be found at: http://www.opendatacommons.org/licenses/pddl/1.0/